-When ELTs are used as tyre-derived fuels (TDF) they often displace coal.
-TDF has a higher calorific value compared to coal and when displacing coal there are significant CO, emissions reductions.
+When ELT are used as tyre-derived fuels (TDF) they often displace coal.
+TDF has a higher calorific value compared to coal and when displacing coal there can be significant CO, emissions reductions.

 TDF use in cement kilns is a large mature global energy recovery market.
-TDF use in cement manufacturing can reduce cost, fossil fuel consumption and CO2 emissions; does not produce harmful emissions when modern emissions control systems are in place; and does not impact product quality.
+TDF use in cement manufacturing can reduce costs and CO2 emissions, while also decreasing the reliance on traditional fossil fuels.
+When appropriate technical systems are in place TDF use in cement kilns does not impact product quality and regulated pollutants can be removed within contained levels.